QingqiShi/react-lit-store/README.md

 }
 ```

-Actions are just named functions that, when called, fires the mutations defined
-using the arguments provided.
-Both `state` and `actions` will get full IDE integration will suggestions
+> Actions are just named functions that, when called, fires the defined mutations using the arguments provided.
+Both `state` and `actions` will get full IDE integration with suggestions and type checking.
-and
-type checking.

-If your application requires many global state, we recommend splitting your
-states into seperate stores, and only import them in your components as needed.
+**Tip:** If your application requires many global state, we recommend splitting your states into seperate stores, and only import them in your components as needed.
 This will help minimise unnessesary rerenders.

 A utility function `useStoreProvider` can be used to help you avoid the ugly nesting of store
 providers when you have many stores.